MJKorte/Data-processor/README.md

 * The "-s" flag is the sheet name of the the Excel data sheet which is especially usefull when using clinical data files with multiple sheets.
 * The "-a" flag is the name of the annotation file, the first time the script is ran for a new dataset, this flag can be left empty like this: `./generate_metadata.py -i 'Master_TMA_analyses.xlsx' -s 'The Mamma Database 2000-2013 FI' -a`.

 * The script will generate an annotation file, usage is described below.
 The data folder contains the in- and output folder.
-The script expects an Excel file in the "input" folder and write the data files with metadata to the "output" folder.
+The script expects an Excel file in the "input" folder and writes the data files with metadata to the "output" folder.

 ### Annotation file

 #### Formatting
 * The script expects a clinical Excel datafile with the first row as variable names.
 Because cBioportal has special treatment for certain variables these variables can be formatted and used by the script.

-This script assumes every patient has one corresponding sample.
+* 2This script assumes every patient has one corresponding sample.

 * cBioportal needs a unique (non-dupiclate) sample and patient ID.
 This script regcognizes the patient_ID variable by a "\*" placed in front of the variable in the dataset.